Rushikesh0204/Hibernate/README.md

  in the record set I have to create the object
- ** so the problem here is this I have objects here in Java but I do not have objects here in the database level this is a individual entity that needs to be converted to this individual entity which is the true and the very normally converted this by <H4>using some boilerplate code which takes each of these properties takes each of the values of the member variables and maps it to sequel queries</H> now this mapping is what is a pain I need to convert each object into a sequel query and for saving and then for retrieving I'll have to convert a record set into an object and I need to do this for each and every object say I have another class here there would be another table and I will have to do the conversion every time
+ ** so the problem here is this I have objects here in Java but I do not have objects here in the database level this is a individual entity that needs to be converted to this individual entity which is the true and the very normally converted this by <H4> using some boilerplate code which takes each of these properties takes each of the values of the member variables and maps it to sequel queries </H> now this mapping is what is a pain I need to convert each object into a sequel query and for saving and then for retrieving I'll have to convert a record set into an object and I need to do this for each and every object say I have another class here there would be another table and I will have to do the conversion every time

+ The problem
+● Mapping member variables to columns
+● Mapping relationships
+● Handling data types
+● Managing changes to object state
+Formally referred as -- Object-Relational Impedance Mismatch' (sometimes called the 'paradigm mismatch) Important Mismatch Points
+1. Granularity
+2. Sub Types or inheritance n polymorphism 3.
+Identity
+4. Associations
+5. Data Navigation

+Cost of Mismatch
+1.SQL queries in Java code
+2.Iterating through ResultSet & mapping it to POJOs or entities.
+3.SQL Exception handling.
+4. Transaction management
+5. Caching
+6. Connection pooling
+7. Boiler plate code

+Configuration JDBC Driver
+JDBC drivers for that database so what's happening here is that while heaven it provides a layer of abstraction when it comes to the database connections hibernate internally is using JDBC to connect to the database and depending on what database that we using ever we are configuring happening to connect to we will have to supply hibernate with that JDBC driver so that it can use that driver to connect to the database

+<H3> Saving Without Hibernate </H3>
+● JDBC Database configuration
+--> we need to tell JDBC which database we are actually interested in we need to give the you know the IP the port number and the user ID password so this kind of configuration has to be done for the JDBC to allow it to connect to the database
+● The Model object
+--> model object which is the object that we want to save ● Service method to create the model object
+--> some method which provides the values to the object and creates an object in ● Database design
+--> I do before I write code to save I will need to have a table in place in my database which which holds this user object so depending on the fields that I want to save I will have to create the tables and have the corresponding columns so that I can save the object data into that table
+● DAO method to save the object using SQL queries
+--> DAO layer we need to write code which is a method which takes this object and it generates the sequel queries it call it uses the JDBC connection and it creates a connection it runs the query and it inserts the data to the database

+<H3> The Hibernate way </H3>
+● JDBC Database configuration - – Hibernate configuration
+-->
+● The Model object – Annotations
+-->
+● Service method to create the model object – Use the Hibernate API -->
+● Database design – Not needed!
+-->
+● DAO method to save the object using SQL queries - Not needed!
+-->